run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 | Disk space | 160GB             |

+See [Label the NVIDIA Run:ai System Nodes](#label-the-nvidia-runai-system-nodes) to TBD: Sherin

 ### NVIDIA Run:ai - Worker Nodes

 NVIDIA Run:ai supports NVIDIA SuperPods built on the A100, H100, H200, and B200 GPU architectures.
 These systems are optimized for high-performance AI workloads at scale.